Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 \subsection{Growth of complexity under random circuits}

-Random circuits form a toy model for chaotic quantum dynamics.
-We can prove random-circuit versions of conjectures originally formulated about chaotic dynamics' complexities.
-When forming a random circuit, we choose the gates independently from a probability distribution on the unitary group $\mathrm{SU}(4)$.
-Typically, we choose gates according to the Haar measure $\mu_{\rm H}$, the unique distribution that is invariant under left- and right- multiplication by any unitary. $\mu_{\rm H}$ generalizes the uniform distribution on an interval, as well as the Lebesgue measure, to (locally compact) Lie groups. $\mu_{\rm H}$ can be viewed as the uniform measure on these groups.
+Random circuits are a toy model for chaotic quantum dynamics.
+We can prove random-circuit versions of conjectures originally formulated about the complexity of chaotic dynamics.
+When forming a random circuit, we choose the gates independently from a probability distribution on the unitary group, for example $\mathrm{SU}(4)$ if we have a four dimensional Hilbert space.
+Typically, we choose gates according to the Haar measure $\mu_{\rm H}$ on the unitary group, the unique distribution that is invariant under left- and right- multiplication by any unitary. $\mu_{\rm H}$ generalizes the uniform distribution on an interval, as well as the Lebesgue measure, to (locally compact) Lie groups. $\mu_{\rm H}$ can be viewed as the uniform measure on these groups.

-Known barriers such as the natural proof barrier discovered by Razborov and Rudich~\cite{razborov2004feasible,Gowersblog,arora2009computational} inhibit us from proving superpolynomial lower bounds on the circuit complexity of an explicit Boolean function.
+Known barriers such as the natural proof barrier discovered by Razborov and Rudich~\cite{razborov2004feasible,Gowersblog,arora2009computational} prevent us from proving superpolynomial lower bounds on the circuit complexity of an explicit Boolean function.
 The minimal number of elementary gates (such as AND, NAND, and XOR) in a Boolean function's implementation is called its circuit complexity.
-Similar obstructions might inhibit us from proving superpolynomial lower bounds on quantum states' quantum complexities.
-That is, the minimal number of $2$-local quantum gates in any implementation of a state.
-One can more easily prove lower bounds on the complexities of states prepared with random circuits as random circuits quickly assume properties of the Haar measure, counting arguments about which yield lower bounds on the circuit complexity.
-In 1949 Claude Shannon~\cite{shannon1949synthesis} observed that the number of Boolean functions $f:\{0,1\}^n\to \{0,1\}$ outgrows the number of functions implementable with a subexponential number of elementary gates.
+A similar obstructions might inhibit us from proving superpolynomial lower bounds (in the system size) on the quantum complexity of quantum states.
+That is, the minimal number of $2$-local quantum gates required for construction of the target state from a similar reference.
+One can more easily prove lower bounds on the complexities of states prepared with random circuits as the latter quickly assume properties of the Haar measure, counting arguments about which yield lower bounds on the circuit complexity.
+In 1949 Claude Shannon~\cite{shannon1949synthesis} observed that the number of Boolean functions $f:\{0,1\}^n\to \{0,1\}$ outgrows the number of functions implementable with less than $\sim 2^n/n$ gates.
 A similar counting argument applies to Haar-random unitaries~\cite{preskill1998lecture}.